karanvirheer/Orbo/README.md

  For the video [click right here.](https://www.youtube.com/watch?v=z6D_FB9Ry_Q&lc=z23nupbqrkjmdlnu2acdp433khvhrzjiojytvow1zkdw03c010c)

  If you would like to see a flowchart depicting the planning of Orbo [click here](https://imgur.com/a/t5kMGoZ).

+ # Random How To Video
+ If you want to know how to use a button to switch scenes in Unity, [watch this] (https://www.youtube.com/watch?v=PpIkrff7bKU&t=6s).